waku-org/pm/2025H2-summary.md

 Strategy changes:

 - New Chat protocol over adapting existing code and protocol ([justification](https://forum.vac.dev/t/chatsdk-motivations/501))
-- Prioritized simplifying Waku API/SDK, to enable Chat SDK but also "make it easy to integrate"
+- Prioritized simplifying Waku API, to enable Chat SDK but also "make it easy to integrate"
-- Prioritized RLN API/SDK, to use with Chat SDK and have early RLN integration in the Chat stack (this time)
+- Prioritized RLN SDK, to use with Chat SDK and have early RLN integration in the Chat stack (this time)
-- De-prioritized nwaku on mobile in favour of Waku API and RLN API
+- De-prioritized nwaku on mobile in favour of Waku SDK and RLN SDK
 - Increased commitment to build applications over Waku (Web and Logos Core), to "teach them how to hunt"
 - Introduced Developer Experience items: to support Chat SDK, and "make it easy to integrate"
 - Nim Usage Improvement: increased priority to support new chat sdk, and "make it easy to contribute"